-- 118. Petitioner repeats and re-alleges the allegations contained in the preceding paragraphs of this Petition-Complaint as if fully set forth herein. - 119.
-The First Amendment to the United States Constitution provides in part that "Congress shall make no law . . . prohibiting the free exercise [of religion] . . . or abridging the freedom of speech . . . or the right of the people . . . to petition the Government for a redress of grievances."
+free exercise [of religion] . . . or abridging the freedom of speech . . . or the right of the people . . . to petition the Government for a redress of grievances."
 U.S. Const.
 Amend.
+I.

-I. - 120.
-The First Amendment protects past, present, and future speech, including speech by noncitizens.
+- 93. The First Amendment protects past, present, and future speech, including speech by noncitizens.
 Bridges v.
 Wixon, 326 U.S. 135, 148 (1945).
 "Speech critical of the exercise of the State's power lies at the very center of the First Amendment."
 Gentile v.
 State Bar of Nev., 501 U.S. 1030, 1034 (1991).
 Government discrimination against a particular viewpoint on a given subject matter is an "egregious" First Amendment violation that "is presumptively unconstitutional."
 Matal v.
 Tam, 582 U.S. 218, 248 (2017) (cleaned up).
 "The First Amendment right of free speech includes not only the affirmative right to speak, but also the right to be free from retaliation by a public official for the exercise of that right."
 Constantine v.
 Rectors & Visitors of George Mason Univ., 411 F.3d 474, 499 (4th Cir.
 2005).
-As noted infra, the First Amendment, along with the Fifth Amendment, also protects the right to expressive and intimate association.

-- 121. The Rubio Determination and Policy and Dr. Khan Suri's targeting, apprehension, transfer, detention, and SEVIS record termination violate the First Amendment because they: retaliate against and punish Dr. Khan Suri for his or his wife's past protected speech, or speech imputed to him or his wife as a result of his family relationship, and for his religious exercise as a practicing Muslim; prevent him from freely speaking and exercising his religion (through detention and SEVIS record termination); attempt to chill (through past punishment and ongoing threat) or prevent (through eventual removal) his future speech in the United States; deprive audiences of his present and future speech on matters of public concern; and chill other individuals who express support for Palestinian rights. - 122.
-These speech-related consequences are not side effects of an action with some other purpose; they are, instead, the point of the Determination and the government's subsequent actions against Dr. Khan Suri and those similarly situated, in government officials' own telling, the result of their disagreement with his religious exercise and his protected speech and the viewpoint it expresses.
+As noted infra, the First Amendment, along with the Fifth Amendment, also protects the right to expressive and intimate association. - 94.
+The purported Rubio Determination and Policy and Dr. Khan Suri's targeting, apprehension, transfer, and ongoing detention violate the First Amendment because they: retaliate against and punish Dr. Khan Suri for his or his wife's past protected speech, or speech imputed to him or his wife as a result of his family relationship, and for his religious exercise as a practicing Muslim; prevent him from freely speaking and exercising his religion now (through detention); attempt to chill (through past punishment and ongoing threat) or prevent (through eventual removal) his future speech in the United States; deprive audiences of his present and future speech on matters of public concern; and chill other individuals who express support for Palestinian rights. - 95.
+These speech-related consequences are not side effects of an action with some other purpose; they are, instead, the point of the purported Determination and the government's subsequent actions against Dr. Khan Suri and those similarly situated, in government officials'

+own telling, the result of their disagreement with his religious exercise and his protected speech and the viewpoint it expresses.